-To be eligible for Maddie's Fund's grants, you must post your annual animal statistics, your lifesaving percentage and the formula for how it was calculated on your website.
-The link to where they're all posted on your website needs to be included in your grant application.
-If you publicly post your statistics on another website (such as Shelter Animals Count), you will also need to post your statistics on your own website to be eligible to receive a grant.
+To be eligible for grants from Maddie’s Fund, you must post publicly on your website your annual statistics, the benchmark you use for measuring your success (for example, Live Release Rate, Save Rate, etc.) and the formula you use to calculate it.
+Your benchmark is only needed for your intake/outcome data.
+The link to where they're all posted on your website must be included in your grant application.
+If you submit your statistics to another website (such as Shelter Animals Count or Shelter Pet Data Alliance), you will also need to post your statistics on your own website to be eligible to receive a grant.

 What statistics is Maddie's Fund requiring?

 We want to see your annual statistics for the most recent year.
 You can provide your annual statistics based on either the calendar year or your fiscal year.
 If you want to show the current year-to-date, we recommend that you also include the previous year to give the full picture of your work.
 Posting your data broken down by month is applauded (and can show seasonal trends), but should be in addition to an annual composite.
+If your organization puts out an annual report, you can use that document to share your stats as well.

 What if my organization doesn't have a website?